-- a.
-Attain and maintain certification in concert with the requirements outlined in DOE O 361.1B before they are delegated the authority to serve as FPD and/or within one year of appointment, achieve the appropriate level of certification. - b.
-Serve as the single point of contact between Federal and contractor staff for all matters relating to a project and its performance. - c.
-Prepare and maintain the IPT Charter and operating guidance with IPT support and ensure that the IPT is properly staffed.
-Define and oversee the roles and responsibilities of each IPT member. - d.
+a.
+Attains and maintains certification in concert with the requirements outlined in DOE O 361.1B before they are delegated the authority to serve as FPD and/or within one year of appointment, achieve the appropriate level of certification.

+- b.
+Serves as the single point of contact between Federal and contractor staff for all matters relating to a project and its performance. - c.
+Prepares and maintains the IPT Charter and operating guidance with IPT support and ensure that the IPT is properly staffed.
+Defines and oversees the roles and responsibilities of each IPT member. - d.
 Appointed as the Contracting Officer's Representative, as delegated by the Contracting Officer. - e.
-Lead the IPT and provide broad project guidance.
-Delegate appropriate decision-making authority to the IPT members. - f.
-Approve the IPT charter for non-Major System Projects. - g.
-Ensure the development and implementation of key project documentation (e.g., the PEP). - h.
-Define project cost, schedule, performance, and scope baselines. - i.
-Ensure that design, construction, environmental, sustainability, safety, security, health and quality efforts performed comply with the contract, public law, regulations and EOs. - j.
-Ensure timely, reliable and accurate integration of contractor performance data into the project's scheduling, accounting, and performance measurement systems, to include PARS II. - k.
-Evaluate and verify reported progress; make projections of progress and identify trends. - 1.
-Approve (in coordination with the Contracting Officer) changes in compliance with the approved change control process documented or referenced in the PEP. - m.
-Ensure that safety is fully integrated into design and construction for Hazard Category 1, 2, and 3 nuclear facilities.

-n.
-Ensure early warning systems (triggered by thresholds) and communication channels are in place, so senior leadership is informed of potential project issues in time to make productive changes.
+Leads the IPT and provide broad project guidance.
+Delegates appropriate decision-making authority to the IPT members. - f.
+Approves the IPT charter for non-Major System Projects. - g.
+Ensures the development and implementation of key project documentation (e.g., the PEP). - h.
+Defines project cost, schedule, performance, and scope baselines. - i.
+Ensures that design, construction, environmental, sustainability, safety, security, health and quality efforts performed comply with the contract, public law, regulations and EOs. - j.
+Ensures timely, reliable and accurate integration of contractor performance data into the project's scheduling, accounting, and performance measurement systems, to include PARS II. - k.
+Evaluates and verifies reported progress; makes projections of progress and identifies trends. - l.
+Approves (in coordination with the Contracting Officer) changes in compliance with the approved change control process documented or referenced in the PEP. - m.
+Ensures that safety is fully integrated into design and construction for Hazard Category 1, 2, and 3 nuclear facilities. - n.
+Ensures early warning systems (triggered by thresholds) and communication channels are in place, so senior leadership is informed of potential project issues in time to make productive changes.